 Addison’s disease is also known as primary hypoadrenalism.
 It occurs when the adrenal glands stop producing sufficient amounts of the hormones cortisol and aldosterone.
 The adrenal glands are small organs that lie on top of the kidneys.
 The adrenal glands, together with the hypothalamus and pituitary glands in the brain, control many systems in the body.
 Disruption of this hormonal system can cause severe illness.

-Addison’s disease is a rare condition affecting between 1-4 people per 100,000.
+Addison’s disease is a rare condition affecting between 1 and 4 people per 100,000.
 It affects males and females of all ages.
 However, in general it affects women more commonly than men.
 Most of the adrenal gland (as much as 90%) is often destroyed before symptoms appear.
 When diagnosed it can be easily treated but without treatment the patient may die.

 There are a number of causes of Addison’s disease:

-In the Western world the most common cause (about 75%) is when the body starts to produce antibodies that attack the adrenal gland.
+In the Western world the most common cause (about 75%) is when the body starts to produce antibodies that attack the adrenal gland, an autoimmune disorder.
 Usually it is the outer part of the adrenal gland, the adrenal cortex that is affected.
 This means that the adrenal produces little or no steroid hormones like cortisol and aldosterone.
 Sometimes other hormone producing glands, most commonly the thyroid gland, are affected as well.